 Being a backyard chicken enthusiast is no piece of cake, you would agree if you too have been there and done that!
 As if breeding those little chickens wasn’t already a challenge, come winter and the woes double up.
 Trying to keep the chicken coup warm enough for the chicks, making sure the egg supply is still great, and most importantly – providing your chickens with freshwater supplies are just a couple of things to worry about out of a long, impending list.

 Thus, after careful scrutiny, we have created this knowledge reserve to share with you in order to help with the daunting challenge of keeping the chicken water heated throughout winters at all costs.
-While some options involve a prominent starting investment and the presence of electricity, others are low budget options you can conjure up at a thrifty price.
+While some options involve a prominent starting investment and the presence of electricity, others are low-budget options you can conjure up at a thrifty price.
 Here we go!

 1. Cookie Tin Water Heater

-A very promising and highly economic way out this one, a cookie tin or any similar metallic container can be utilized to keep that water from freezing away in the cold weather.
+A very promising and highly economic way out of this one, cookie tin or any similar metallic container can be utilized to keep that water from freezing away in the cold weather.
 Easily under $10, one does not require any professional skills, all you need is

 - A cookie tin (made of metal), an incandescent light bulb preferably offering 40W and above, a small drill and drill bit from your garage, lamp assembly kit and just 10 minutes.